Traffic State Estimation from Vehicle Trajectories with Anisotropic Gaussian Processes: Introduction

-To address the above research gap, we propose using Gaussian processes (GPs) \cite{rasmussen2006gaussian} for TSE.
+To address the above research gap, we propose using Gaussian processes (GPs) \citep{rasmussen2006gaussian} for TSE.
 GPs are non-parametric Bayesian models that have been widely used for spatiotemporal kriging/imputation, providing a data-driven TSE approach that does not require an external training dataset.
 Additionally, GPs offer statistical uncertainty quantification for TSE.
+There are some studies that utilize the GPs in the calibration and evaluation of traffic flow models \citep{storm2022efficient, yuan2021macroscopic,cheng2022bayesian,liu2023gaussian, zhang2024bayesian}.
 However, conventional GP models are inadequate in modeling traffic flow data due to the non-stationarity and anisotropy caused by traffic wave propagation.
 Taking Fig.~\ref{fig: traffic speed} (a) as an example, the congestion wave propagates backward, generating directional spatiotemporal correlations that traditional GP kernels cannot model.
 To capture the anisotropic correlation in traffic wave propagation, we re-parameterized the GP kernel with a rotation angle.
 The kernel rotation angle indicates the speed of congestion propagation in traffic waves and can be estimated from partially observed data.
 We address the scalability issue of the GP model with variational sparse GP.
 Moreover, we propose using a multi-output GP model to simultaneously enable TSE on multiple lanes, rather than using several individual GPs.
-To test the TSE performance, we compare the proposed rotated GP with other imputation methods in NGSIM and highD datasets under a wide range of percentages of observed traffic information, which can also be regarded as CV penetration rates in the mixed traffic environment.
-Experimental results demonstrate that the proposed rotated GP significantly outperforms other methods regarding accuracy and robustness for TSE under low CV penetration rates.
+To test the TSE performance, we compare the proposed rotated GP with other imputation methods in NGSIM and highD datasets under different types and percentages of observed traffic information, which can also be regarded as CV penetration rates in the mixed traffic environment. { We also use simulated data to test the TSE performance under a traffic bottleneck scenario.} Experimental results demonstrate that the proposed rotated GP significantly outperforms other methods regarding accuracy and robustness for TSE under low CV penetration rates.